huberfe/huberfe.github.io/jobs.md

 Postdoc/PhD candidates should have a PhD/MSc in Physics, Mathematics, or Computer Science with a thesis in one the following areas: quantum information and computation, mathematical programming, combinatorial optimization, or coding theory.
 We appreciate proactive researchers with a good ability for cooperation, a methodological way of working, and proficiency in English.
 Programming experience (Python/Julia, Sage, GAP, semidefinite programming) is a plus.

-The positions profit from vibrant quantum research in at the Institutes of Theoretical Physics and Informatics of U. Gdańsk and the [ICTQT Gdańsk](https://ictqt.ug.edu.pl/).
+The positions profit from a vibrant quantum community at the Institutes of Theoretical Physics and Informatics of U. Gdańsk and the [ICTQT Gdańsk](https://ictqt.ug.edu.pl/).
 We welcome applicants from all backgrounds, and promote a friendly, safe, and supporting team work environment.

 --------------------------------------